lnxchk/chefdk-fundamentals/scene_03.md

 So what happens when I run the command again?

 Again before you run the command -- think about it.
 What are your expectations now from the last time you ran it?
-What will the ouput look like?
+What will the output look like?

 -